The National Weather Service Forecast Office in Honolulu, Hawaii issues the following watches, warnings, and advisories when weather threatens Hawaii.

 - Tropical Storm Watch

-- A Tropical Storm Watch is issued when tropical storm force winds (39-73 mph) are expected within the next 48 hours.
+- A Tropical Storm Watch is issued when tropical storm force winds (39-73 mph) are possible within the next 48 hours.

 - Tropical Storm Warning